cspeloso/Lazy-Loading-Mosaic-Tiling-Plugin/README.md

 * **smallCutoff**:      This is an **int** that represents the window width where the screen will switch the number of columns to the mobileColumns value specified above.
 Default value: `800`
 * **imagesJson**:       As the name implies, the JSON that will contain all of the image links.
 Default value: `null`
 * **lazyLoading**:      This controls whether or not the images fed into the plugin will show by default or not.
 It will set the default src img to a simple spinner if set to **true**, and will set the image itself if set to **false.** Default value: `false`
+* **lazyLoadingClass**: This is the class that will be applied to lazy loaded images.
+When an image with the masonryImg tag and this tag as it's class comes into view, the image will be loaded.
+Default value: `lazy`

 All of these values will use default values unless specifically modified in the plugin constructor.
 Speaking of which...